So you want to start a nonprofit?

 Additional Resources

-4. Nonprofit Courses - A directory of (mostly) free articles and classes aimed at nonprofits
+Nonprofit Courses - A directory of (mostly) free articles and classes aimed at nonprofits.

-5. Legal Zoom.
-If you really must set up your nonprofit as an independent entity, and you don't want to do the paperwork yourself, then the fast, cheap, and easy way to do it is Legal Zoom
+Legal Zoom.
+To set up your nonprofit as an independent entity, and you don't want to do the paperwork yourself, then the fast, cheap, and easy way to do it is Legal Zoom.